Panic Disorder Severity Scale

 What are the benefits of using the Panic Disorder Severity Scale?

-It can help professionals diagnose Panic Disorder.
+It can help professionals diagnose panic disorder.

 It can help guide treatment decisions.

-The Panic Disorder Severity Scale aims to examine specific aspects of panic attacks, like how frequently a person tends to experience them, how distressing they are, how often the person fears the next panic attack if they fear going to certain places because of the possibility that they might have a panic attack, and more.
+The Panic Disorder Severity Scale aims to examine specific aspects of panic attacks, like how frequently a person tends to experience them, how distressing they are, how often the person fears the next panic attack if they fear going to certain places because of the possibility that they might have a panic attack (anticipatory anxiety), and more.
 The results can help professionals determine what to focus on when tailor-fitting a treatment plan for the patient.

 It can be used to monitor their symptoms over time.